Certora/gambit/README.md

 # Gambit: Mutant Generation for Solidity

-Gambit is a state-of-the-art mutation system for Solidity.
-Gambit performs **first-order sourcecode mutation** on Solidity programs.

-This means that Gambit alters a Solidity program's sourcecode by applying predefined syntax transformations called **mutation operators** (e.g., `a + b` -> `a - b`) to produce program variants called **mutants**.
-Mutants can be thought of as proxy bugs and are used to evaluate test suites or the specs used for verification.
+Gambit is a state-of-the-art mutation system for Solidity that performs first-order source code mutation on Solidity programs.
+By applying predefined syntax transformations called mutation operators (for example, `a + b` -> `a - b`) to a Solidity program's source code, Gambit generates variants of the program called **mutants**.
+These mutants can be used to evaluate test suites or the specs used for verification.

 ## Installation

-Gambit is written in Rust, and you can find Rust installation directions [here](https://www.rust-lang.org/tools/install).
-This will install the Rust language as well as the Cargo, Rust's package manager and build system.
+To install Gambit you'll need to [install Rust](https://www.rust-lang.org/tools/install).

-To install Gambit, clone this repository.
-From the repository's root, run `cargo install --path .` This will create a globally-visible Gambit installation.
+To install Gambit, clone this repository and run `cargo install --path .` from the repository's root.

-Gambit relies on the Solidity compiler, and this will need to be installed; more on that in _Usage_.
+Please note that Gambit relies on the Solidity compiler.
 ## Usage

-Once Gambit is installed you can invoke it from commandline with the `gambit` executable.
+Once Gambit is installed you can invoke it from commandline with the gambit executable.

-_Note: We recommend you install Gambit, and the following instructions will assume that you have followed the instructions in _Installation_.
+_**Note:** We recommend you install Gambit, and the following instructions will assume that you have followed the instructions in Installation.
 However, if you would prefer not to install Gambit, never fear!
-You can replace all invocations of `gambit ...` with `cargo run -- ...`, just so long as you're running this from the root of this repository._
+You can replace all invocations of `gambit ...` with `cargo run -- ...` and the results will be identical (as long as you run `cargo run -- ...` from the root of the Gambit repository)._

-Gambit has two commands: `mutate` and `summary`. `gambit mutate` is the primary way to use Gambit and is respondible for mutating code. `gambit summary` is a convenience command for summarizing the generated mutants in a human-readable way.
+Gambit has two commands: `mutate` and `summary`. `gambit mutate` is the primary way to use Gambit and is responsible for mutating code. `gambit summary` is a convenience command for summarizing generated mutants in a human-readable way.

+Running `gambit mutate` will invoke the solidity compiler via `solc`, so make sure it is visible on your path.
+Alternatively, you can specify where Gambit can find the Solidity compiler with `--solc path/to/solc`

 ### Running  `gambit mutate`